leltuz/adaptive-inf-router/README.md

 ## License

-This is a demonstration system for educational and engineering purposes.
+This project is released under the MIT License.
+See the LICENSE file for details.
+Provided for research, educational, and demonstration purposes, without warranty of any kind.